-The Woodlake is Sacramento’s newest senior living community, opening early 2020.
+The Woodlake is Sacramento’s newest senior living community.
 The Woodlake will offer independent living, assisted living, and memory care services.
-As part of our holistic approach to senior care, we are also offering Chair Yoga, taught by Stephanie Dodds, our very own Sales Manager who is well trained in holistic nutrition and fitness.
-Learn more about the benefits of yoga and how you can participate in Chair Yoga with The Woodlake!
+As part of our holistic approach to senior care, we also offer one on one personal training and group fitness classes, including yoga classes.
+Learn more about the benefits of yoga and how you can participate in yoga and other fitness classes at The Woodlake!

 Benefits of Yoga for Seniors

 Yoga is a centuries-old practice that has proven health benefits for people of all ages.
 Take a closer look at the benefits of yoga for seniors.

 1. Yoga can reduce stress and hypertension

 A 2015 study published in the Journal of Complementary and Alternative Medicine found that women who participated in a one-hour yoga class twice a week reported greater reductions in anxiety after an 8-week period.
 This isn’t surprising given that yoga induces the relaxation response effectively changing the way our bodies respond to stress.
 Instead of responding to stressful situations with an increased heart rate and tense muscles, yoga helps us to lower blood pressure and reduce the heart rate — even in the face of a potential threat or ongoing stress.